Page updated 11/1/2018

 Director: Louis Lenten.

-A ten part drama series written by Dominic Behan about his early life when his family lived with other residents in a Dublin tenement in the 1930s.
+Drama series written by Dominic Behan about his early life when his family lived with other residents in a Dublin tenement in the 1930s.

 The Behans live on Russell Street on the banks of the Royal Canal in North Dublin.
 The other occupants include Granny English, Lizzie McHugh, Sailor Clancy and Mrs Runo.